MerCuJerry/EU4dll/README.md

 - Windows is supported and dll only works on Steam.
 - macOS is not supported.
 I don't have those plans.
 - Linux is not supported.
-- Displaying very long tooltips can cause **CTD**.
-See [here](https://github.com/matanki-saito/EU4dll/issues/226).
-- Its still WIP, some feature like typing UTF-8 character will crash your game!!
+- Its still WIP, will crash your game!!

 ## How to use